1.1 Promotion of local culture and history

 Education, Sports and Tourism Department of Hrodna City Executive (Hrodna Oblast, Belarus)

 Hrodna District Unit of Social Organization Tourism-Sport National Association (Hrodna Oblast, Belarus)

-The Tyzenhauz project will convey the atmosphere of the 18th century via renovation of two historical buildings related to Antoni Tyzenhauz.
+The TYZENHAUZ project will convey the atmosphere of the 18th century via the renovation of two historical buildings related to Antoni Tyzenhauz.
 They will be dedicated to cultural, educational and tourism purposes.
 In the former Palace of the Vice Administrator in Hrodna, an exhibition gallery, a meeting room and a music salon will be created.
-In the aged tenement house in Sokółka we we will be able to visit Antoni Tyzenhauz chamber, new conference room, see an exhibition and try educational and handicraft workshops.
+In the aged tenement house in Sokółka we will be able to visit Antoni Tyzenhauz chamber, new conference room, see an exhibition and try educational and handicraft workshops.
 The new information points in both cities will serve joint tourist offer.
 But the most expected is “Tyzenhauz Trail” – almost 60 km bike route from Sokółka to Hrodna via Kuźnica Białostocka–Bruzhi border point covering the main historical sights.
 The residents and tourists could take part in cycling tours and even borrow the bicycles free of charge.
 Those more reflective could rest on the “Tyzenhauz benches”.

-Improved historical objects in Sokółka and Hrodna will become an interesting tourist destination creating conditions for tourism development and common heritage promotion in a longer perspective.
+Improved historical objects in Sokółka and Hrodna will become interesting tourist destination creating conditions for tourism development and common heritage promotion in a longer perspective.
 The residents and visitors of this region will obtain new culture centres becoming more familiar with a common history.
-The project activities recalling great Starosta Antoni Tyzenhauz, are going to create a kind of “cross-border bridge” connecting people and heritage of Poland and Belarus.
+The project activities recalling great Starosta Antoni Tyzenhauz, are going to create a kind of “cross-border bridge” connecting the people and heritage of Poland and Belarus.

 Was this page useful?